 I have been getting a lot of comments, questions and emails about money management as of late with the market becoming very volatile.
-This article will show you the most important mathematics you will need to learn to have a long term money management system in place that will put the mathematics in your favor.
+This article will show you the most important mathematics you will need to learn to have a long term forex money management strategy in place that will put the mathematics in your favor.

 Risk of Ruin

 The Risk of Ruin is a statistical model which tells you the chances you will lose all of your account based upon your win/loss % and how much risk you put per trade.
 This is absolutely critical to know.

 Case in point, lets say you are risking 10% of your capital per trade, and say have a 2:1 Reward to Risk Ratio or R:R, and have an accuracy rate of say 35%.
 Did you know you have a 60.8% chance you will lose all of your money?

 Is this something you would want to know ahead of time?
 Lets hope so.
 But first, we need to talk about its history and how we can adapt it to trading.